VegasSolo/paradigms/README.md

 # paradigms
-collection of homework from paradigms
+collection of homework from programming paradigms with Matt Patitz in Fall of 2015